white-and-red houses

 Over the course of the full 5 years, I have invested just under $20,000 and as of Jan 2, 2024 my account is down 4.7%, a net lose of $1,201.

 I also invested into the iPO twice, in August 2020 and March 2022- around $1,000 each time.
 I also contributed into the Innovation Fund in August 2022 with $2,000.
 I also had dividend and NAV reinvestment turned on.
 So, no funds were ever withdrawn- all reinvested back into the respective funds.
-Lastly, and possible the most important- I selected the “Long-term growth” investment plan, which has a short description of “Pursue superior overall returns over the long term.
+Lastly, and possibly the most important- I selected the “Long-term growth” investment plan, which has a short description of “Pursue superior overall returns over the long term.
 This plan is focused only on real estate assets.”4

 With the investment plan of Long-term growth, my Fundrise portfolio allocation at the end of the 5 year period was the following5: